dterracino/essentials-vs/docs/index.md

 ---

 #### Restart Visual Studio
-Instantly restart Visual Studio.
+Unlock Visual Studio's built-in ability to restart itself.

-Have you ever wished there was an **easy** way to restart Visual Studio, just like the *Extensions and Updates* dialog does after installing/uninstalling an extension?
+Have you ever wished there was an **easy** way to restart Visual Studio, just like the *Extensions and Updates* dialog does after installing/uninstalling an extension, and ending up back in the same project that you were working on?

 ##### Without This Extension Installed